robscully70/spring-webflow-memcache/README.md

 ====================
 This project is to demonstrate an Issue I am having with memcache (or more likely the connector from [memcached-session-manager](https://code.google.com/p/memcached-session-manager/) ).

+Notes:

+* Tests can be stopped by hitting the ESC button.
+* Only one test allowed per session
+* To start a new test you have to use the original url.
+Which will create a new flow.

 To get the code:
 ====================